 Pricing: WordPress File Upload is available as a free version and a premium version for €20 (around $25).

 6. File Manager

-At over 700,000 downloads to date, File Manager is a popular enhancer for the WordPress back end — it lets WordPress admins upload, download, copy and paste, edit, and remove server files and folders from inside the WordPress CMS, replacing the need to modify server files through another means like FTP.
+At over 900,000 downloads to date, File Manager is a popular enhancer for the WordPress back end.
+It lets WordPress admins upload, download, copy and paste, edit, and remove server files and folders from inside the WordPress CMS, replacing the need to modify server files through another means like FTP.

-Among its many capabilities, the File Manager plugin handles file uploads to your WordPress back end.
-There are no size limits to the files you upload, though admins can set size limits and also control which file types may be uploaded and downloaded through the plugin.
+Among its many features, File Manager handles file uploads to your WordPress back end.
+There are no size limits to the files you upload by default, though admins can set size limits and also control which file types may be uploaded and downloaded.

 File Manager is best for administrators who want a powerful way to interface with their server files without leaving WordPress.
 Plus, it’s free.
 The developers also offer paid add-ons for uploading files from WordPress to cloud storage, and there’s a premium version that enables a code editor and syntax checker, user permissions, and a built-in database manager.

 What we like: File Manager applies a handy filesystem interface to your WordPress dashboard, and allows users to upload files as an extra bonus feature.
 The fact that there’s also a free version doesn’t hurt either.

 Are your media files too large for WordPress?
 Big File Uploads is a free, simple plugin that increases the file size upload limit on the WordPress media uploader.
 Once activated, upload your media files as usual — they can be as large as your server allows.